Texas Ranches

 TXR: How has the role of a ranch manager changed?

 James Clement: The type of information a rancher must know today has evolved a lot.
-A ranch manager today is expected to know imminent domain issues, legal issues, landman issues, new cutting-edge technologies.
-There are a lot of lessons that you just cannot learn day-to-day on a ranch that are needed of a ranch manager of the 21st century.
+A ranch manager today is expected to know imminent domain issues, legal issues, landman issues, and new cutting-edge technologies.
+There are a lot of lessons that you just cannot learn day-to-day on a ranch that are needed by a ranch manager of the 21st century.
+So I would say people in agriculture might not know as much on specific parts of their operation like people in the past, but we are expected to know a lot more and we have a lot more opportunities to find answers today.

 TXR: What’s the biggest challenge for the next generation of ranchers?